-- Where children leave the school ensure their child protection file is transferred to the new school as soon as possible.
+- Where children leave the school (including for in-year transfers) ensure their child protection file is transferred to the new school or college as soon as possible.
 This should be transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt should be obtained.
 Receiving schools should ensure key staff such as designated safeguarding leads and SENCOs are aware as required. - In addition to the child protection file, the designated safeguarding lead should also consider if it would be appropriate to share any information with the new school in advance of a child leaving.
 For example, information that would allow the new school to continue supporting victims of abuse and have that support in place for when the child arrives.